 If they’re left, potholes can get worse over time.
 For drivers, this can cause road accidents as large potholes can cause you to lose control of your vehicle.
 But on pavements they can also lead to slips, trips and falls, causing painful injuries for pedestrians.

-You can get in touch with us on 0800 234 6438 for free advice, and we’ll be able to let you know whether you could make a pothole injury claim.
+You can get in touch with a trained legal adviser on 0800 234 6438 for free advice, and they’ll be able to let you know whether you could make a pothole injury claim.

 Councils do have some rules on how deep a pothole needs to be for you to be able to claim compensation.
 This varies from council to council, but most use 40mm depth as the standard.
 Some councils also require a pothole to be a minimum width – again this varies between councils but most use 300mm as the benchmark.